-At the date of authorization of these condensed interim consolidated financial statements, the IASB and IFRIC has issued the following new and revised standards, amendments and interpretations which were not yet effective during the period ended November 30, 2018:
+At the date of authorization of these condensed interim consolidated financial statements, the IASB and IFRIC has issued the following new and revised standards, amendments and interpretations which were not yet effective during the period ended February 28, 2019:

-- (i) IFRS 15 'Revenue from Contracts with Customers' establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+- (i) IFRS 9 'Financial Instruments: Classification and Measurement' was issued in November 2009 and contained requirements for financial assets.
+These standard addresses classification and measurement of financial assets and replaces the multiple category and measurement models in IAS 39 Financial Instruments Recognition and measurement for debt instruments, with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss.
+IFRS 9 also replaces the models for measuring equity instruments and such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income (loss).
+Where such equity instruments are measured at fair value through other comprehensive income (loss), dividends are recognized in profit or loss to the extent not clearly representing a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income (loss) indefinitely.
+Requirements for financial liabilities were added in October 2010 and they largely carried forward existing requirements in IAS 39, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss would generally be recorded in other comprehensive income (loss).
+The effective date of these amendments is for annual periods beginning on or after January 1, 2018, with early adoption permitted. - (ii) IFRS 15 'Revenue from Contracts with Customers' establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is currently in the process of evaluating the potential impact the adoption of the standard will have on the consolidated financial statements and expects to apply the standard in accordance with its future mandatory effective date. - (ii) IFRS 16 'Leases' establishes principles for the recognition, measurement, presentation and disclosure of leases and replaces the current guidance in IAS 17.
+The Company is currently in the process of evaluating the potential impact the adoption of the standard will have on the consolidated financial statements and expects to apply the standard in accordance with its future mandatory effective date. - (iii) IFRS 16 'Leases' establishes principles for the recognition, measurement, presentation and disclosure of leases and replaces the current guidance in IAS 17.
 IFRS 16 is effective for periods beginning on or after January 1, 2019, with earlier application permitted if IFRS 15 'Revenue from Contracts with Customers' is also applied.
 The Company is currently in the process of evaluating the potential impact the adoption of the standard will have on the consolidated financial statements and expects to apply the standard in accordance with its future mandatory effective date.